Fusion procedure for the Yang-Baxter equation and Schur-Weyl duality: Invariant subspaces and representations of

-Then the representation $\chi$ of the algebra $U_q(\mathfrak{gl}_N)$ on the space $V^{\otimes n}$ is given by:
+Then the representation $\chi$ of the algebra $U_q(\mathfrak{gl}_{N|M})$ on the space $V^{\otimes n}$ is given by:

-\paragraph{\textbf{Jimbo--Schur--Weyl duality.}} To state the analogue of the Schur--Weyl duality (Theorem \ref{thm-SW-Sn}) between the Hecke algebra $H_n(q)$ and the quantum algebra $U_q(\mathfrak{gl}_N)$, we recall that the irreducible representations of $H_n(q)$ are parametrized by the partitions of $n$.
+\paragraph{\textbf{Jimbo--Schur--Weyl duality and its $\Z/2\Z$-graded analogue.}} To state the analogue of the Schur--Weyl dualities (Theorems \ref{thm-SW-Sn} and \ref{thm-SW-Sn-s}) between the Hecke algebra $H_n(q)$ and the quantum algebra $U_q(\mathfrak{gl}_{N|M})$, we recall that the irreducible representations of $H_n(q)$ are parametrized by the partitions of $n$.
 For any partition $\lambda$ of $n$, we denote by $M_{\lambda}^{H_n(q)}$ the corresponding irreducible $H_n(q)$-module (with the convention that $M_{(n)}^{H_n(q)}$ is the one-dimensional $H_n(q)$-module on which the generators $\sigma_1,\dots,\sigma_{n-1}$ act by multiplication by $q$).